 ATV Service Module

-The ATV Service Module, which is not pressurised, includes propulsion systems, electrical power, computers, communications and most of the avionics.
-The avionics bay, which takes the form of a cylindrical ring of 1.36 m high, is located in the upper part of the Service Module.
+The ATV Service Module, which was not pressurised, included the spacecraft's propulsion systems, electrical power, computers, communications and most of the avionics.
+The avionics bay, a cylindrical ring 1.36 m high, was located in the upper part of the Service Module.

-The ATV propulsion system provides the spaceship with the orbit transfer capability and the ISS re-boost support.
+ATV's propulsion system provided the spaceship with the orbit transfer capability and reboost support for the International Space Station.

-As a fully automatic spaceship, ATV navigates using four main engines (490 N thrust) plus 28 smaller thrusters (220 N) for attitude control.
-All valves and thrusters are controlled by four control units connected to the main ATV computers.
+As a fully automatic spaceship, ATV navigated using four main engines (490 N thrust) plus 28 smaller thrusters (220 N) for attitude control.
+All valves and thrusters were controlled by four control units connected to the main ATV computers.

 Power system and avionics

-For launch, the ATV Service Module is mounted on the Ariane-5 launcher using a cylindrical adapter which has a locking and separation system which is jettisoned 70 minutes after the lift-off.
+For launch, the ATV Service Module was mounted on the Ariane 5 launcher using a cylindrical adapter which had a locking and separation system that was jettisoned 70 minutes after liftoff.

-After deployment 100 minutes after lift-off, the four solar arrays unfold to reach a total span of 22.3 m – these provide electrical power to rechargeable batteries for eclipse periods in orbit.
+100 minutes after liftoff, four solar arrays unfolded to reach a total span of 22.3 m – these provided electrical power to rechargeable batteries.

-The silicon-based solar cells – spread on four carbon fibre reinforced plastic sandwich panels per array with a total surface of 33.6 m² (4 x 8.4 m²) — are able to produce an average of 4800 Watts.
+The silicon-based solar cells – spread on four carbon-fibre reinforced plastic sandwich panels per array with a total surface of 33.6 m² (4 x 8.4 m²) — were able to produce an average of 4800 Watts.

-Mounted on the ATV Service Module, the four Sun-tracking arrays are totally independent and can get the best orientation to the Sun thanks to rotating mechanisms.
+Mounted on the ATV Service Module, the four Sun-tracking arrays were totally independent and could get the best orientation to the Sun thanks to rotating mechanisms.

-The ATV Service Module also accommodates several rechargeable and non-rechargeable batteries and some redundant items like a Sun sensor and a Russian-made KURS antenna.
+The ATV Service Module also accommodated several rechargeable and non-rechargeable batteries and some redundant items like a Sun sensor and a Russian-made KURS antenna.

-The avionics bay which is the brain of the ATV is located in a non-pressurised module and accommodates critical items like computers, gyroscopes, navigation and control systems and communications equipment.
-All these items are mounted on ten equipment carrier trays which are protected from the temperature variations by state-of-the-art variable conductance heat pipes.
+The avionics bay was the brain of the ATV and accommodated critical items such as computers, gyroscopes, navigation and control systems and communications equipment.
+All these items were mounted on ten equipment carrier trays which were protected from temperature variations by state-of-the-art variable conductance heat pipes.

-The ATV Service Module takes advantage of a very sophisticated architecture for its hardware and software that comprise the overall avionics set up.
-For example, lots of hardware chains and avionics lanes are built independently, in order to keep the ATV functioning in case of hardware failure or main malfunction.
+The ATV Service Module took advantage of a very sophisticated architecture for its hardware and software that comprised the overall avionics set up.
+For example, lots of hardware chains and avionics lanes were built independently, in order to keep ATV functioning in case of hardware failure or main malfunction.

-All the propellant tanks for spaceship propulsion are located in the ATV Service Module, between the main engines and the avionics bay: there are eight titanium propellant tanks and two high pressure helium tanks.
-The tanks hold up to seven tonnes of liquid propellants (MMH – Monomethylhydrazine, and N2O4 - nitrogen tetroxide), part of is used for the Station attitude and orbit control.
-The propellants are pressurised by helium stored in two high-pressure wound carbon fibre tanks.
+All the propellant tanks for spaceship propulsion were located in the ATV Service Module, between the main engines and the avionics bay.
+There were eight titanium propellant tanks and two high-pressure helium tanks.
+The tanks held up to seven tonnes of liquid propellants (MMH – Monomethylhydrazine, and N2O4 - nitrogen tetroxide), part of this was used for the Station attitude and orbit control.
+The propellants were pressurised by helium stored in two carbon-fibre tanks.

-After docking, the ATV can perform ISS attitude control, debris avoidance manoeuvres and raise the orbit of the more than 200-tonne Station to overcome the effects of atmospheric drag.
-In order to perform this re-boost the ATV may use up to 4 tonnes of its own propellant at intervals of 10 to 45 days.
-In raising the Station's orbital altitude ATV resembles a tugboat, pushing the whole ISS complex.
+After docking, ATV could perform Space Station attitude control, debris avoidance manoeuvres and raise the orbit of the more than 200-tonne Station to overcome the effects of atmospheric drag.
+In order to perform this reboost ATVs used up to 4 tonnes of their own propellant at intervals of 10 to 45 days.
+In raising the Station's orbital altitude, ATV resembles a tugboat, pushing the whole orbital outpost.

-With its own flight control and propulsion systems, ATV has a high level of autonomy allowing it to stay in free flight for long periods of time, as well as to dock even if the Station is totally dormant and uninhabited.
+With its own flight control and propulsion systems, ATV had a high level of autonomy allowing it to stay in free-flight for long periods of time, as well as to dock even if the Station was totally dormant and uninhabited.

-Once its re-supply mission is accomplished, ATV, filled with waste, will be closed by the crew and undock automatically.
-The Service Module thrusters use their remaining fuel to de-orbit the spacecraft, sending the craft on a steep flight path to perform a controlled destructive re-entry high above the Pacific Ocean.
+Once its resupply mission was finished, ATV was filled with waste and undocked automatically.
+The Service Module thrusters used their remaining fuel to deorbit the spacecraft, sending the craft on a steep flight path to perform a controlled destructive reentry high above the Pacific Ocean.